 Today, the vast majority of Veterinarians are employed by veterinary services.
 However, other Vets are self-employed, or find employment through the government, social advocacy organizations or through state, local and private educational services.
 The state with the highest level of employment for Vets is California, followed by Texas, Florida, New York and Pennsylvania.

-As of 2016, the median annual wage for Veterinarians was $88,770.
-While the highest earning 10 percent made over $161,070, the lowest 10 percent were recorded to have earned less than $52,470.
+The median annual wage for Veterinarians is $95,460.
+While the highest earning 10 percent make over $160,780, the lowest 10 percent are recorded to earn less than $58,080 per year.
 For reference, the highest paying facilities are social advocacy organizations, veterinary services, educational services and the government.
 The top paying states for this occupation are Hawaii, New Jersey, New York, Nevada and Massachusetts.

 Lowery stressed that the veterinary industry does not compensate Veterinarians like the human medical industry would.

 “If a Veterinarian isn’t comfortable charging appropriately for the care and services they provide, then they can’t expect to be compensated any differently,” Lowery stressed.
 Because they own their own business “Veterinary hospital owners are likely to make more money than Associate Veterinarians.
 Industry Veterinarians are compensated fairly for the role they perform.”

 The American Veterinary Medical Association (AVMA) is a non-profit organization which acts as a collective voice for participating members and for the profession as a whole.
 The organization is committed to advancing the shared interests of veterinary providers through a series of values and goals.
 A diverse and passionate group of professionals, AVMA wishes to advocate for all members and improve animal and human health while being ethical, inclusive, science-based, animal-focused, member-centric, supportive, fiscally responsible, efficient and innovative.”

 - Confirm a love of medicine, math and science